hashintel/hash/README.md

 ## Getting started

 In order to run the app in its entirety, you will need to follow these steps:

+1. Run `yarn install`
 1. Start the backend (and seed the db if necessary)
 2. Install the frontend and blocks
 3. Start the frontend and blocks

 ## Start the backend
+1. Have Docker running.

+2. Make sure you have nothing running on port 5432 (i.e. no other postgres service).
+- You can check with `lsof -n -i:5432`

+3. If it's your first time, run `docker volume create hash-dev-pg` to create the storage volume.

+4. **To start the backend Docker container**:

 ```
 yarn serve:hash-backend
 ```

-On first run, or if you want to reset the database to the initial mock data, after starting the backend run:
+5. **On first run**, or if you want to reset the database to the initial mock data, after starting the backend, and having run `yarn install`, run:

 ```
 yarn seed-db